 (All meetings at 6:30 PM at Bangor Recreation Center, unless otherwise noted.)

-This is our schedule for the coming club year.
+We are just beginning to develop the schedule for the coming club year.
 Some dates are still tentative, and details will be filled in as they become available.
+This year's competition categories have been finalized, as shown.

-September 8, 5:30 PM - Note that this meeting is on the second Thursday instead of the first as usual.
-We will have a welcoming get-together that will be for current members and those definitely planning to join the club.
+September 7, 5:30 PM - We will have a welcoming get-together that will be for current members and those definitely planning to join the club.
 Details and an RSVP will be sent by email and snail-mail to all of last year's members, and any who contact us before the meeting.
 If you are interested in joining EMCC you can get in touch with us using this link to the "Contact Us" form.

 A brief class on judging images in the competition will be presented at 6:00 PM.
 You must be a member and have attended a judging class to judge in the competitions.
 The regular meeting and competition will begin at 6:30.